Carlos Martínez (pitcher, born 1991): Minor leagues

 Once the MLB suspension expired, Martínez signed with the St. Louis Cardinals as an international free agent in 2010 and received a reported $1.5 million signing bonus.
-While sorting out other lingering visa issues, he pitched in the Dominican Summer League (DSL), where he started 12 games and completed 59 innings pitched (IP).
-He topped all Cardinals minor leaguers with a 0.76 earned run average (ERA), a .144 batting average against (BAA) and 0.71 walks plus hits per inning pitched (WHIP) and ranked second with 11.9 strikeouts per nine innings pitched (K/9), third with a 5.57 strikeout-to-walk ratio (K/BB) and the fourth toughest to hit a home run against (HR/9, 0.228).
-He led the DSL in ERA, BAA, K/9 and WHIP (tied for first).
+While sorting out other visa issues, he pitched in the Dominican Summer League (DSL), where he started 12 games and completed 59 innings pitched (IP).
+He topped all Cardinals minor leaguers with a 0.76 earned run average (ERA), a .144 batting average against (BAA) and 0.71 walks plus hits per inning pitched (WHIP) and ranked second with 11.9 strikeouts per nine innings pitched (K/9), third with a 5.57 strikeout-to-walk ratio (K/BB), and the fourth toughest to hit a home run against (0.228 HR/9).
+He led the league in ERA, BAA, K/9, and WHIP (tied for first).

-After impressing Cardinal team officials at a minor league mini-camp in February, 2011, he bypassed some of the lower level assignments typical to rookies and was assigned to the Quad Cities River Bandits of the Class A Midwest League in 2011.
+After impressing Cardinal team officials at a minor league mini-camp in February, 2011, he bypassed some of the lower level assignments typical to rookies and was assigned to the Quad Cities River Bandits of the Single-A Midwest League in 2011.
 He split the season between Quad Cities and the Palm Beach Cardinals, posting a combined won–loss record (W–L) of 6–5 over 18 games and 84 2/3 IP.
 He also participated in the 2011 All-Star Futures Game.

 Returning to Palm Beach to commence the 2012 season, shoulder tendonitis began to bother him after just seven starts and the Cardinals placed him on the disabled list (DL).
-Despite being on the DL he was advanced to Double-A ball in late May with the Springfield Cardinals of the Texas League.
-After returning from the shoulder problems, Martínez posted a 4–3 W–L record over 71 IP.
-He registered 58 SO and ended the season with a 2.90 ERA.
+Despite being on the DL he was advanced to Double-A in late May with the Springfield Cardinals of the Texas League.
+After returning from the shoulder problems, Martínez posted a 4–3 record over 71 innings.
+He had 58 strikeouts and ended the season with a 2.90 ERA.

 Work visa issues again became a problem prior to 2013 spring training.
 Unable to secure the proper documents due to lingering confusion as a result of his name change when originally signing with the Cardinals, Martínez sat out nearly all of the 2013 Cardinals major league spring training.

 Cleared in late March, Martínez reported to Cardinals minor league spring training more than six weeks behind schedule, in time only for the last few days of camp and requiring an extended spring in Jupiter, Florida.
 While awaiting the visa in the Dominican Republic, Martínez built up his readiness in a throwing program.
 After the extended spring, he was reassigned with the Springfield Cardinals.
 He made just three starts there before the Cardinals called him up.
 Martínez sported a 2.31 ERA in 11 2/3 innings with nine strikeouts.